silvacms/documentation/source/silva/development_guidelines.rst

       $ python2.4 setup.py --long-description | rst2html > description.html

-   Open ``description.html`` in your web browser and check this looks good.
+   Open ``description.html`` in a web browser and check the documentation.

 3. Do a ``svn commit``.